-- (1) The Act contains a single class of licence for betting premises.
-However, within this single class of licence, there are different types of premises that need licensing. - (2) The Act also allows betting intermediaries to operate from premises, although betting intermediaries usually offer their services via remote communication, such as the internet.
+(1) The Act contains a single class of licence for betting premises.
+However, within this single class of licence, there are different types of premises that need licensing.

+- (2) The Act also allows betting intermediaries to operate from premises, although betting intermediaries usually offer their services via remote communication, such as the internet.
 In principle, however, there is nothing to stop a betting intermediary applying for a betting premises licence to offer intermediary services upon the premises. - (3) We are aware of our power to restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a betting premises licence.
 We will only limit the number of machines where there is evidence that such machines have been or are likely to be used in breach of the licensing objectives. - (4) If we consider that we should impose such a condition on any particular licence, we may, among other things, take into account the size and layout of the premises.
 We may also look at the number of counter positions available for person to person transactions, and the ability of staff to monitor the use of the machines by children and young or vulnerable people.
-We appreciate that children are not lawfully allowed to enter where a betting premises licence is in force. - (5) We will expect applicants to offer their own measures to meet the licensing objectives to cover issues such as: - Proof of age schemes - CCTV - Supervision of entrances / machine areas - Physical separation of areas - Location of entry - Notices / signage - Specific opening hours - Self-barring schemes - Provision of information leaflets / helpline numbers for organisations such as GamCare. - (6) This list is not mandatory, nor exhaustive, and is merely indicative of example measures. - (7) Each application will be determined on its own merits.
+We appreciate that children are not lawfully allowed to enter where a betting premises licence is in force. - (5) Each application will be determined on its own merits.